almende/eve/implementations/java/agents.md

 - `getMethods` returns an automatically generated list with all available methods.
 - `getType` returns the class name of the agent.
-- `getUrls` returns the full url of the agent.
+- `getUrls` returns the full urls of the agent.
 - `getId` returns the id of the agent
 - `onSubscribe` to recevie a subscription to an event
 - `onUnsubscribe` to receive an unsubscription from an event